theQRL/documentation/docs/Use/Wallet/qrl-address-overview.md

 ]
 ```

 A wallet.json file can be uploaded to the wallet software encrypted or unsecured, and will allow the wallet software to re-generate the full merkle tree for the given address.
-THis will allow full interaction with the blockchain and access to all funds contained in the wallet.
+This will allow full interaction with the blockchain and access to all funds contained in the wallet.